SandX/datasciencecoursera/README.md

 # datasciencecoursera
-This is a repo created as part of an assignment of Coursera's course the Data Scientist's Toolbox
+This is a repo created as part of an assignment of Coursera's course the Data Scientist's Toolbox.